Last updated on January 5th, 2024 at 05:16 pm

 - No fumes.
 Since electric fireplaces don’t burn any fuel, they do not produce any fumes.
 You don’t have to worry about smoke or gas destroying your indoor air quality.

 - Energy efficiency.
 Electric fireplaces are incredibly energy-efficient and can be less expensive to run than wood- or gas-burning fireplaces, depending on local utility and firewood costs.
 You can effectively heat the room without seeing a dramatic increase in your electric bill.

 - Realistic flames.
 Modern technology has allowed electric fireplace manufacturers to create more and more realistic flames.
 Many fireplace buyers are surprised at how realistic and comforting the flames are in popular electric models.

 - Thousands of unique designs.
 There’s an electric fireplace out there for everyone!
-Whether you prefer a traditional stone mantel or a smooth, contemporary design with blue fire glass, a good fireplace store can find the perfect model for you.
+Whether you prefer a traditional stone mantel or a smooth, contemporary design with blue fire glass, a good fireplace store can find the perfect model and design for you.
 From there, you can often customize your electric fireplace to provide storage space or create the ideal fit for that awkward corner in your home.

 - Smaller footprint.
 Electric fireplaces often take up less space than wood-burning and gas fireplaces.
 For example, a wall mount fireplace will only protrude about 8” into a room, sometimes less.

 - Consistent heat.
 Unlike wood fireplaces, electric fireplaces can be controlled with a thermostat.
 You can easily keep the room at a temperature that feels comfortable rather than accidentally over or under-heating the surrounding space.
 While electric fireplaces do not have a central heating system’s power, they can usually heat the full room where you install them.

 - Year-round enjoyment.
 Electric fireplaces can often be used without heat.
 That means you can enjoy the appearance of flames even on hot summer days when you’d like to keep the house cool.